Why Do I See So Many Young Kids With Braces on Nowadays?

 If the answer to this question is “yes,” then it is likely that the orthodontist will recommend some version of “Phase I” treatment.
 Another more proper term for Phase I treatment is “Interceptive Orthodontic Treatment.”
 We are literally “intercepting” problems before they become too difficult to manage.

-When answering the above question we evaluate some of the following (among many others):
+When considering the question “can bad teeth cause health problems,” we evaluate some of the following (among many others):

 1. Are all of the remaining teeth underneath the surface going to come in properly?

 2. Is there room for the remaining teeth?